 Yarn Fiber Types & Materials

 Knitting yarns are composed of different fibers and materials, all of which have their own unique qualities.
 You can choose between natural or synthetic fibers, which vary in price, texture, and usability.
+The way you block your knitting will also depend on the yarn fiber type you’re using.

 As the name suggests, natural yarn fibers such as wool, cotton, and silk are produced from plants or animals.
 Synthetic fibers such as acrylic or polyester are man-made.
 Most manufacturers blend both natural and synthetic fibers to create yarns with certain desirable characteristics such as softness.